MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Evasion Attacks and Defenses

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#evasion-attacks-and-defenses">:open_file_folder: [<b><i>Full List of Evasion Attacks and Defenses</i></b>]</a>.

+- Seasoning Model Soups for Robustness to Adversarial and Natural Distribution Shifts. [[paper]](https://arxiv.org/abs/2302.10164)
+  - Francesco Croce, Sylvestre-Alvise Rebuffi, Evan Shelhamer, Sven Gowal.
+  - Key Word: Adversarial Robustness; Natural Distribution Shifts; Weight Averaging.
+  - <details><summary>Digest</summary> We describe how to obtain adversarially-robust model soups (i.e., linear combinations of parameters) that smoothly trade-off robustness to different ℓp-norm bounded adversaries.
+We demonstrate that such soups allow us to control the type and level of robustness, and can achieve robustness to all threats without jointly training on all of them.

 - Randomization for adversarial robustness: the Good, the Bad and the Ugly. [[paper]](https://arxiv.org/abs/2302.07221)
   - Lucas Gnecco-Heredia, Yann Chevaleyre, Benjamin Negrevergne, Laurent Meunier.